RenderKit/ospray/doc/api.md

                                             per path vertex, per default
                                             all light sources are sampled

-  bool       geometryLights           true  whether geometries with an emissive
-                                            material (e.g., [Luminous]) illuminate
-                                            the scene

   int        roulettePathLength          5  ray recursion depth at which to
                                             start Russian roulette termination